The Restructuring Review: Greece

-In case that the debtor is a natural person, he is completely discharged from his debts to the bankruptcy creditors, regardless of whether they have been announced or not, 36 months from the date of the declaration of the bankruptcy.
-If the bankruptcy estate includes the debtor's primary residence or other fixed assets whose value exceeds 10 per cent of his or her total liabilities, then the discharge comes into effect one year after the declaration of the bankruptcy.
-According to this mechanism the debts do not pass to the debtor's heirs.
+If the debtor is a natural person, they are completely discharged from their debts to the bankruptcy creditors, regardless of whether or not they have been announced, 36 months from the date of the declaration of the bankruptcy.
+If the bankruptcy estate includes the debtor's primary residence or other fixed assets whose value exceeds 10 per cent of their total liabilities, then the discharge comes into effect one year after the declaration of the bankruptcy.
+According to this mechanism, the debts do not pass to the debtor's heirs.

-The debtor is not discharged from debts incurred after the filing of the bankruptcy petition and debts, which are result of deceit or gross negligence and caused death or body injuries to a person and maintenance debts.
+The debtor is not discharged from debts incurred after the filing of the bankruptcy petition, debts that are result of deceit or gross negligence and caused death or body injuries to a person, and maintenance debts.

-Such discharge provides for individuals, who were jointly and severally liable for claims pertaining to the insolvency due to their capacity as representatives or administrators of a legal person or entity as well.
+Such a discharge provides for individuals who were jointly and severally liable for claims pertaining to the insolvency due to their capacity as representatives or administrators of a legal person or entity as well.

 The debtor's discharge does not terminate the insolvency proceedings and especially the liquidation of the debtor's assets and the distribution of the proceeds.

-Therefore, investors' interest in any type of Greek NPE loan-books is impressive, and demonstrates the willingness of international large pots of capital to tap into a highly underpenetrated NPE market with significant potential, such as the Greek one.
+Therefore, investors' interest in any type of Greek NPE loan books is impressive and demonstrates the willingness of international large pots of capital to tap into a highly underpenetrated NPE market with significant potential, such as the Greek one.
 It is evident that resolution of the NPEs is the last sizeable and challenging obstacle the Greek banking system will have to overcome.
 A few NPE transactions happened in 2018 and 2019, and the effort to further intensify in 2020 is more than evident.
-The data from the Bank of Greece show that the exposure of Greek banks to NPLs amounts to €81.8 billion, while efforts are being made to reduce them up to €38.6 billion (a drop of 47 per cent) by the end of 2019.
-Of those NPLs, a portfolio amounting to €16.4 billion is expected to be disposed or fall under the special administration procedure.32 In fact, the pressure for liquidity led to replacements of the banks' boards of directors, in order to ensure that a highly qualified management can face the current challenges of the banking sector.
+The data from the Bank of Greece show that the exposure of Greek banks to NPLs amounts to €81.8 billion, while efforts were being made to reduce them up to €38.6 billion (a drop of 47 per cent) by the end of 2019.
+Of those NPLs, a portfolio amounting to €16.4 billion is expected to be disposed of or to fall under the special administration procedure.34 In fact, the pressure for liquidity led to replacements of the banks' boards of directors to ensure that a highly qualified management can face the current challenges of the banking sector.
 The law on NPLs was recently modified in view of making the respective legal framework more attractive and easier for the management and acquisition of Greek NPLs.
-33
+35

-NPLs will be managed either by special NPL asset-management companies limited by shares (with special and limited scope of business) that operate in Greece or in the European Economic Area or purchased and transferred to companies limited by shares that operate in Greece or in the European Economic Area or in countries outside the EU34 and part of their business scope is to purchase and acquire claims from loans or credit agreements.
+NPLs will be managed either by special NPL asset management companies limited by shares (with special and limited scope of business) that operate in Greece or in the European Economic Area or purchased and transferred to companies limited by shares that operate in Greece or in the European Economic Area or in countries outside the EU36 and part of their business scope is to purchase and acquire claims from loans or credit agreements.

 The regulation of NPLs sets out the requirements for the establishment and operation of the eligible companies.
-For a special NPLs asset management company to acquire permission to manage NPLs (and any collateral immovable property), it must file with the Bank of Greece, among others, its article of association, the identity of any and all natural or legal persons that have directly or indirectly a special participation in the company, the identity of any and all natural or legal persons that exercise control in the company, a business plan including the company's projected actions, strategy and available resources, a detailed report of the methods and procedures to be adopted for such management and questionnaires that assess its ability and suitability to deal with the restructuring of NPLs.
+For a special NPL asset management company to acquire permission to manage NPLs (and any collateral immovable property), it must file with the Bank of Greece, among other things, its article of association; the identity of any and all natural or legal persons that have directly or indirectly a special participation in the company; the identity of any and all natural or legal persons that exercise control in the company; a business plan including the company's projected actions, strategy and available resources; a detailed report of the methods and procedures to be adopted for such management; and questionnaires that assess its ability and suitability to deal with the restructuring of NPLs.
 The Bank of Greece shall grant the required licence within two months of the submission of the respective petition.
 Furthermore, a management company must have a minimum share capital of €100,000, and if it wishes to finance new loans or credit agreements, a share capital of €4.5 million.

-The acquisition of NPLs, on the other hand, does not require a specific licence but the acquiring company must have signed a management agreement with a special NPL asset-management company.
-The sale and transfer of such loans shall be effective only upon delivery of a written extrajudicial invitation to the debtor (and guarantor) to settle his or her debt within 12 months prior to such sale and transfer, according to a debt settlement agreement in writing.
+The acquisition of NPLs, on the other hand, does not require a specific licence but the acquiring company must have signed a management agreement with a special NPL asset management company.
+The sale and transfer of such loans shall be effective only on delivery of a written extrajudicial invitation to the debtor (and guarantor) to settle their debt within 12 months prior to such a sale and transfer, according to a debt settlement agreement in writing.
 The acquisition is effective against third parties following registration of the agreement in the books of the Registry of Pledges and notification of the assignment to the debtors and any guarantors.

-It should be noted that the sale and transfer of NPLs shall have an income taxation on the goodwill, borne by the acquiring company, while both management and acquisition agreements shall be subject to a VAT taxation of 24 per cent.
-Stamp duties are explicitly excluded for the agreements executed by the Special NPLs Asset Management Company.
+It should be noted that the sale and transfer of NPLs shall have an income taxation on the goodwill borne by the acquiring company, and both management and acquisition agreements shall be subject to a VAT taxation of 24 per cent.
+Stamp duties are explicitly excluded for the agreements executed by the special NPL asset management company.

-Finally, Law 4472/2017 introduces a major provision according to which those persons who are responsible for supervising and or managing: (1) public property (including all kinds of state property or property of state-owned entities); or (2) property of a credit or financial institution are immune from any criminal or civil liability arising from their actions or failure in connection to the restructuring or discharge of loans, claims or charges, within the scope of the Bankruptcy Code or the law on the extrajudicial debt settlement procedure or the law on financially distressed individuals and households or the law on special liquidation of credit institutions or the law on NPLs, and in accordance with the provisions of their internal regulations and guidelines, rules and procedures and applicable laws.
-These actions or failures to act must also aim to settle or restructure debts or assist the operation of the business and should not deteriorate the financial situation of the entity in comparison to that which would result from a liquidation procedure.
+Finally, Law 4472/2017 introduces a major provision according to which those persons who are responsible for supervising and or managing (1) public property (including all kinds of state property or property of state-owned entities) or (2) property of a credit or financial institution are immune from any criminal or civil liability arising from their actions or failure in connection to the restructuring or discharge of loans, claims or charges, within the scope of the Bankruptcy Law, the law on the extrajudicial debt settlement procedure, the law on financially distressed individuals and households, the law on special liquidation of credit institutions or the law on NPLs, and in accordance with the provisions of their internal regulations and guidelines, rules and procedures, and applicable laws.
+These actions or failures to act must also aim to settle or restructure debts or assist the operation of the business and should not deteriorate the financial situation of the entity in comparison with that which would result from a liquidation procedure.

 v Restructuring of municipalities and communities

-According to Article 76/2 of the Greek Bankruptcy Code legal persons governed by public law like municipalities and communities are not eligible to bankruptcy.
-In this case special provisions are applicable.
-Law 4555/2018 and 4111/2013 regulate this matter.
+According to Article 76/2 of the Greek Bankruptcy Law, legal persons governed by public law like municipalities and communities (M&Cs) are not eligible for bankruptcy.
+Law 4555/2018 and 4111/2013 are applicable thereon.